 Rapamycin is already used as an FDA-approved drug in humans.
 (The Food and Drug Administration, or FDA, is a federal agency that approves medicinal drug use in the United States.)
 The medicine is sometimes known as sirolimus or by the brand name of Rapamune.
 At high doses, it suppresses the activity of the immune system.
 This ability is very useful in preventing the body's rejection of tissue and organs transplanted from other people's bodies.
 The drug is frequently given to people who have undergone a kidney transplant.

 Rapamycin is believed to inhibit the immune system by interfering with the action of T cells.
 T cells are a vital component of our immune system.
 The system protects us from invaders such as bacteria and viruses.
 Unfortunately, the body considers medically transplanted tissue from another person to be an invader, too, and attempts to destroy the tissue.

-Once inside the body, rapamycin inhibits a protein called mTOR.
+Once inside the body, rapamycin inhibits mTOR.
 The abbreviation "mTOR" stands for "Mechanistic Target of Rapomycin".
 The protein plays an important role in T cell activation and reproduction.
 When mTOR is prevented from doing its job, T cells are hindered and transplanted organs are safer.

 Rapamycin as a Cancer Treatment

 Rapamycin can fight at least some types of cancer via its action on mTOR.
 The mTOR protein stimulates the growth and reproduction of other cells besides T cells.
 It's often mutated (changed) in cancer cells.
 This mutation leads to increased reproduction of the cells.
 Since rapamycin inhibits mTOR, it can be helpful in stopping cancer cell reproduction and in treating the disease.
 The "hyperactive" mTOR in some types of cancer seems to be especially sensitive to the presence of rapamycin.